HoganMcDonald/forward-motion-cms/src/pages/home/index.md

   imageSrc: /img/sofa.compressed.jpg
 therapy:
   content: >-
-    Whether in person or connecting over video, Therapy at FMT focuses on relationships.
-On helping individuals & couples gain movement from the cyclical ruts we often find ourselves in.
+    Whether in office or teletherapy, our work focuses on relationship-ing.
+On helping individuals & couples gain movement from the cyclical ruts we often find ourselves in... with ourselves, with others, with all the things.
     Relationships are at the core of our human experience and issues within those relationships are unavoidable - despite our best efforts!

     In therapy, we will explore the underlying process that continues to play